Aeschenplatz 7, P.O. Box

-The 253 banks in Switzerland differ in size, business model, ownership structure and regional orientation.
-They include four major banks, 24 cantonal banks, 43 stock exchange banks, one Raiffeisenbank and 62 regional and savings banks.
-The rest are split between private banks, foreign controlled banks and foreign branches in Switzerland, among others.
+The sector is very diverse with banks differing in size, business model, ownership structure and regional orientation.
+They include four major banks, 24 cantonal banks, 39 stock exchange banks, one Raiffeisenbank and 59 regional and savings banks.
+The rest is split between private banks, foreign controlled banks and foreign branches in Switzerland, among others.

-Clients at banks and securities dealers that are authorised by the Swiss financial market authority FINMA, are covered by a depositor protection scheme.
-If a bank or securities dealer is declared bankrupt, deposits up to a maximum of CHF 100,000 per client are secured.
+Clients with banks and securities dealers that are authorised by the Swiss financial market authority FINMA, are covered by a depositor protection scheme.
+If a bank or securities dealer is declared bankrupt, deposits up to a maximum of CHF 100,000 per client, are secured.
 This applies to all deposits, including those made at foreign branches.